Jim Brosnan (Gaelic footballer)

-Jim Brosnan (1930 – 3 December 2011) was a Gaelic footballer, manager and administrator from Co.
-Kerry.
+Jim Brosnan (1930 – 3 December 2011) was a Gaelic footballer, manager and administrator from County Kerry.
 He played with Kerry during the 1940s and 1950s.

 Personal life

-Brosnan started his life in Moyvane, being the son of the famous Con.
+Brosnan started his life in Moyvane, being the son of the famous Con Brosnan.
 Con collected six medals back in the twenties and thirties.
 His brother Mick, who was also a doctor, spent his life practising in England.
 Brosnan practised his medicine in Dingle.

 Club

 He played club football with Moyvane and Shannon Rangers.
 He won a number of North Kerry Senior Football Championships with Moyvane.

 He won All-Irelands with Kerry in 1953 and 1955.
 He was flown home specially for the 1955 final from America.
 He also won a National League medal in 1959.
 He also won a Munster Minor Championship medal in 1948.

 During his college days he was a star with UCC.
 He won 2 Sigerson Cup titles with the college in 1943 and 1946.
 He was selected on the 2011 Sigerson Team of the Century.

 As a manager he led Kerry to back to back All Ireland Minor titles in 1962 and 63.